-They should use two-factor authentication whenever possible, as this layer of a defense often prevents attackers from gaining access even if they manage to get past the security measures mentioned above.
+They should use two-factor authentication whenever possible, as this layer of defense often prevents attackers from gaining access even if they surpass the security measures mentioned above.

-Cross-site scripting (XSS) attacks are hazardous for political leaders, as they can use to spread malicious content and campaigns.
+Cross-site scripting (XSS) attacks are hazardous for political leaders, as they can be used to spread malicious content and campaigns.

 XSS attacks involve injecting malicious code into a vulnerable website or web application, allowing attackers to gain control of the target’s website and execute their attack script.

 Political leaders are especially vulnerable to such attacks because their websites often contain personal information about them and their constituents.